Phase 1LLM Foundations·10 min read

 What's Next?

-You've mastered LLM foundations!
+You've covered the core LLM foundations toolkit!
 Next, we build a Capstone Data Extraction Pipeline — putting everything from Phase 1 into a complete project.
 Then on to Phase 2: Embeddings — learning how to represent text as vectors that capture meaning!